-- Develop an understanding of their individual and group identity. - Learn about their role in the school and the wider community. - Begin to understand the imperative for social justice and concern for the disadvantaged. - Empathise with and respect different groups of people. - Acquire the skills required to work effectively with others.
+- Acquire the skills required to work effectively with others. - Provide regular opportunities to work effectively in groups in line with our school motto, 'Together We are Great'. - Empathise with and respect different groups of people. - Develop an understanding of both individual and group identity. - Learn about roles in the school and the wider community. - Begin to understand the imperative for social justice and concern for the disadvantaged.